Ldeveloper-Ui/CoffeCrawler/README.md

 - Basic / short explanation.
 **proot-distro**
 is not Real root, proot distro is different and not completely in termux or android system.so calm down Proot-distro is different and not original root.
-- End Thank Give us 5☆ in issue for The information.
+- End Thank Give us 5☆ in issue for The information....
 **Thank you!**
-# ☆☆☆☆☆ ~5
+# 5 stars.
-from : Ldeveloper-Ui.
+- **from : Ldeveloper-Ui.**